gatsbyjs/gatsby/docs/docs/performance-tracing.md

 Gatsby code is instrumented with OpenTracing, which is a general tracing API that is implementation agnostic.
 Therefore, you'll need to include and configure an OpenTracing compatible library in your application, as well as a backend to collect the trace data.

-The steps required to add tracing are below.
-Including an [example](/docs/performance-tracing/#local-zipkin-with-docker) of how to get tracing working with Zipkin locally using Docker.
+The steps required to add tracing are below, including an [example](/docs/performance-tracing/#local-zipkin-with-docker) of how to get tracing working with Zipkin locally using Docker.

 ### 1. Library dependency